benmvp/slides/2020/reactsummit/typescript.md

   * Find **one** you like AND can attend
   * Send out a tweet w/ the link and tag me in
   * I'll pick one and give you a free ticket
-  * Bonus points if you include a selfie of you watching this talk 😄
+  * Bonus points if you include a selfie of you watching this talk or during Q&A 😄

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->